 - Products: Which products within that content are getting the most engagement?

-Now that you’ve accessed Instagram Insights, you can view analytics data for the past week only, so it’s important to regularly view and assess this data to see how your content is performing.
-However, while a week’s worth of data is useful for analyzing current performance, focusing only on this short period is the social media marketing equivalent of operating with blinders on.
+You can view insights for the past week only, so it’s essential to regularly view and assess this data to see how your content is performing.
+However, while a week’s worth of data is useful for analyzing current performance, focusing on this short period alone is the social media marketing equivalent of operating with blinders on.

 But even if you’re only using Instagram Insights, there’s still a lot of valuable information you can glean, which we’ll explore in more detail below.

-When you access analytics, you’ll see three tabs — content, activity, and audience — and within these, you can dive deeper into specific types of data.
+When you access Instagram analytics, you’ll see three tabs: content, activity, and audience.
+Within these, you can dive deeper into specific types of data.

 The content tab

-If you click on “See all” of your feed posts, Instagram Insights will provide you with a bit more historical data by displaying all of your posts in the past year, ordered by the posts’ engagement, as illustrated below.
+If you click “See All” on the content page, Instagram Insights will provide you with a bit more historical data by displaying all of your posts from the past year.

-Engagement with your posts is important to pay attention to because it reveals what type of content is getting your audience’s attention, allowing you to tweak your content strategy as you go.
-For example, if you notice that photos that have a certain style or use a specific filter perform exceptionally well, you may employ this tactic more frequently in the future.
+Engagement with posts is important because it reveals what type of content is getting your audience’s attention, allowing you to tweak your strategy.
+For example, if you notice that photos that have a certain style or use a specific filter perform exceptionally well, you may use that tactic more frequently in the future.

-Engagement is especially important if you’re using Instagram for ecommerce because users who are engaging with your brand are more likely to convert.
-“These are the people who are most likely to visit your website and make purchases, so it’s important to look at these metrics in the context of the larger picture,” Fein says.
-“For example, if you have a post that has high engagement, it’s clearly resonating in some way.
-But how is that engagement being captured to connect the consumer to on-site purchases?
-In other words, is there actual engagement with your products, or is that engagement ending right there on Instagram?
-Curalate can help you answer those questions.”
+Engagement is important for e-commerce brands to track because users who are engaging with your brand are more likely to make a purchase.
+So, if you have a post that has high engagement, for example, it’s clearly resonating in some way.
+But can that engagement be translated to conversions?
+In other words, is there actual engagement with your products?

 The activity tab

-When you click into the Activity tab in Instagram Insights, you can view data about your account’s interactions and discovery.
+When you click into the Activity tab in Instagram Insights, you can view data about your account’s discovery and interactions.

-Scroll down past interactions to display information about Discovery, or the Instagram accounts that your account reached within the specified time period.
+Discovery refers to the Instagram accounts that your account has reached within the specified time period.
 The Discovery section of analytics provides you with the following:

 - Reach: How many Instagram accounts your posts reached